Ratliff Jackson LLP | Strategic Legal Advocacy for Life’s Most Critical Moments

 If you suspect a company has scammed you, reach out to an experienced litigator who’s familiar with the Consumer Fraud Act.
 They will evaluate your case and tell you if you have a legitimate claim.
 An attorney will tell you if it’s a valuable case and whether the Consumer Fraud Act has been violated, and they’ll assist you every step of the way with preparing your claim and evidence, filing and litigating the case, and ideally obtaining a favorable settlement even if it goes to trial.

-What Law Protect Consumers from Fraud?
+What Law Protect Consumers from Fraud in New Jersey?

 In the State of New Jersey, the primary law that protects consumers from fraud is the Consumer Fraud Act, but it doesn’t work alone.
 There are some other laws it incorporates by reference.
 So for example, the Consumer Fraud Act incorporates the Home Improvement Practice statute.
 That means that any violation of the Home Improvement Practice regulation is also a violation of the Consumer Fraud Act.
 If there is a violation of the Home Improvement Practice act, the plaintiff can bring a Consumer Fraud Act claim, which includes things like triple damages and recovery of attorney’s fees against the defendant.
 So instead of just recovering your actual damages, you get to recover your actual damages plus those additional amounts.